 If you do see these vertical lines on teeth after whitening, however, what do they mean?

 The Visible Lines on Your Teeth Were Always There

 There’s a bevy of reasons why you’d have vertical lines on teeth after whitening.
 Your enamel might be thinner in specific areas on your teeth.
 Or maybe the white lines might be a sign your teeth could be lacking minerals.
 Regardless of the reason, one thing’s clear—those visible lines in your teeth had always been there.

 So, what happened?
 Earlier, we talked about how teeth whitening can make the lighter parts of your teeth stick out more.
 And in a way, that can be a good thing.
 These white lines can tell you if there’s something wrong with your teeth.
 And, consequently, what you can do to fix it.

 What usually causes these white lines, then?
 Often, they are the following:

 - Thinning tooth enamel.
 Our dentin is naturally yellow.
 When our tooth enamel grows thin, it slowly exposes the dentin, giving it a yellowish color.
 It’s not uncommon to notice your teeth growing yellow as you grow older.
 If you find some of your teeth growing white while other parts are turning yellow after whitening, it might be a sign that you’ve got thin tooth enamel.

-So what happens if you find vertical lines on teeth after whitening?
+So, what happens if you find vertical lines on teeth after whitening?
 The answer might depend on the cause.
 If it’s as simple as tooth dehydration, waiting it out might be the best solution.
-But if those visible lines in your teeth are the result of hypocalcification or thinning enamel, you might need to consult your dentist for treatment options.
+But if those visible lines in your teeth are the result of hypo-calcification or thinning enamel, you’ll need to consult your dentist for treatment options.
 You might need a fluoride treatment to remineralize your teeth.